-Federal turf wars over coronavirus rescues created ‘health and safety risks,’ watchdog concludes
+Federal turf wars over coronavirus rescues created ‘health and safety issues,’ watchdog concludes

 In their 13-month probe, GAO auditors faulted the health department for an array of broader management failures, including a lack of preparation that led to agencies within HHS feuding over which division was in charge of the rescue operations, sometimes because of the terminology used in government plans.

-The disorganized federal response also meant that officials delayed issuing a mandatory quarantine for Americans who had returned from Wuhan in January 2020 and were being housed at March Air Reserve Base in California, the GAO concluded.
+The disorganized federal response also meant officials delayed issuing a mandatory quarantine for Americans who had returned from Wuhan in January 2020 and were being housed at March Air Reserve Base in California, the GAO concluded.
 As a result, one American ignored a voluntary quarantine request and nearly left the base, prompting the surrounding county to issue an order to quarantine the person.
 The Centers for Disease Control and Prevention ultimately issued a federal quarantine order, but the two-day delay boosted the risk that covid-19, the illness caused by the virus, would spread in the nearby community, GAO auditors said.

-Citing last year’s failures, the GAO recommended that officials devise plans that focus on hypothetical rescue missions during a pandemic, and then test them in government-wide exercises to strengthen ties among agencies and identify areas of improvement.
+Citing last year’s failures, the GAO recommended officials devise plans that focus on hypothetical rescue missions during a pandemic, and then test them in government-wide exercises to strengthen ties among agencies and identify areas of improvement.

 “Until HHS revises or develops new plans that clarify agency roles and responsibilities during a repatriation in response to a pandemic, it will be unable to prevent the coordination and health and safety issues it experienced during the COVID-19 repatriation response in future pandemic emergencies,” the GAO concluded.

-The watchdog said HHS agreed with the recommendations.
+HHS said it agreed with the watchdog’s recommendations.
+The department declined further comment.

+Former Trump administration officials involved in the missions declined to comment on the report, which did not cite any officials by name.

+Rep. Rick Larsen (D-Wash.), who chairs the House Transportation subcommittee on aviation, said the GAO’s depictions of last year’s chaos — including what he called a “horrendous” fight between agencies over which had jurisdiction based on the terminology — showed the need to be better prepared for the next public health crisis.

 The GAO report focuses on rescue operations that unfolded during several weeks and on multiple continents, with a recurring theme: Government officials butted heads as they were pressed into scenarios they had not rehearsed.

-Auditors detailed repeated clashes between three HHS agencies — the CDC, the Administration for Children and Families, and the Office of the Assistant Secretary for Preparedness and Response — that contributed to disorderly efforts to receive the Wuhan evacuees in California, ensure there was sufficient protective equipment for government workers and even decide who would lead the entire operation in January 2020.
+Auditors detailed repeated clashes between three HHS agencies — the CDC, the Administration for Children and Families and the Office of the Assistant Secretary for Preparedness and Response — that contributed to disorderly efforts to receive the Wuhan evacuees in California, ensure there was sufficient protective equipment for government workers and even decide who would lead the entire operation in January 2020.

 The health agencies “operated independently of each other without coordinating their efforts at March Air Reserve Base,” the GAO concluded.